seifosman420/COVID-Vaccination-Viz/README.md

 Traditional vaccination dashboards often present statistics in isolation: "75% vaccinated" or "19 doses per 100 people."
 While technically accurate, these figures lack the narrative context necessary for understanding their significance.
 Our storytelling approach provides:

 **Contextual Understanding:** Each visualization is positioned within an analytical flow that mimics decision-maker thought processes.
-Users first see the overall disparity, then understand how it developed over time, before examining specific country examples and finally considering implications.
+As demonstrated in Figure 7's comprehensive dashboard, users first see the overall disparity (top section), then understand how it developed over time (middle section), before examining specific country examples (bottom section) and finally considering implications.

 **Cognitive Alignment:** By structuring visualizations according to the mental model derived from analytical requirements, users can naturally progress from question to insight without cognitive friction.
+The progression from Figure 1 (what is the gap?) → Figure 2 (how did it evolve?) → Figure 3 (what are specific examples?) → Figures 4-6 (what does this mean at scale?) creates a natural learning journey.

+**Visual Hierarchy and Color Consistency:** Throughout all seven visualizations, we maintain consistent color coding (blue=high income, red=low income, yellow=middle income), enabling viewers to build and reinforce their understanding across multiple charts without relearning visual encoding.

 **Actionable Insights:** The narrative concludes with clear implications and pathways forward, moving beyond descriptive statistics to prescriptive recommendations.